LearnersGuild/curriculum-app/modules/What-is-an-SQL-Transaction/README.md

 ## Skills

+- Can describe a SQL transaction
-- Can explain what a transaction is, and why/when to use one
+- Can describe a situation that would call for a SQL transaction
-- Can explain what  `COMMIT` and `ROLLBACK` means
+- Can describe what `COMMIT` and `ROLLBACK` mean in SQL
-- Can explain what an atomic operation is
+- Can describe what an atomic operation is in SQL